Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

-If you want to know how the deers deal with their wintery conditions, then I have put together 20 ways that deer survive winter.
+If you want to know how the deers deal with their wintery conditions, I have put together 20 ways to survive winter.

 Caribou can alter the color and structure of their eyes according to the seasons they go through.
 They do this to adapt to the imminent cold.